Display Settings

 HIPAA Basics:

-• What is HIPAA and why it matters?
+• What is HIPAA and why it matters

 • Patient privacy rights

-• Penalties for violations
+• Penalties for violations (up to $2.1M per violation category)

 Your Organization's Policies: